abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 body as an object of attraction.
 We can also bring this reflection up as a way of dividing up what we usually consider a unit, a whole, something to attach a sense of self to.
-Oftentimes we identify with this body as either me or mine, as something I possess or something that is actually who I am.
+Oftentimes we identify with this body as either “me” or “mine,” as something I possess or something that is actually who I am.
 The “Thirty-Two Parts of the Body” contemplation helps us tease the body apart so that we can reflect on how this body is just a collection of parts, any one of which we would be hard-pressed to say is